palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed.rst

 django-calaccess-processed-data
 ===============================

-A Django app to clean, transform and refine campaign finance and lobbysist disclosure data from the California Secretary of State’s :doc:`CAL-ACCESS </calaccess>` database.
+A Django app to clean, transform and refine campaign-finance and lobbying-activity data from the California Secretary of State’s :doc:`CAL-ACCESS </calaccess>` database.

 .. toctree::
    :maxdepth: 2